aibolem/vexflow-wiki-vexchords/Tuplets.md

   * `notes_occupied`: ...into the space of this many notes.
   * `location`: 1 (above notes, ┌─3─┐) or -1 (below, └─3─┘).
 Defaults to 1 (above).
     For code legibility, you may use `Vex.Flow.Tuplet.LOCATION_TOP` and `Vex.Flow.Tuplet.LOCATION_BOTTOM`
-  * `bracketed`: boolean, whether to draw a bracket or show only the number.
+  * `bracketed`: boolean, whether to draw a bracket or show only the number(s).
 Defaults true if all of the tuplet notes are beamed, false otherwise. _Note:_ If you are relying on the default, you should apply beams before you create the tuplet, as this is checked only on tuplet creation.
   * `ratioed`: boolean, whether to show both numbers of the tuplet ratio.
 True: ┌─5:4─┐ False: ┌─5─┐.
 Defaults true if the difference between `num_notes` and `notes_occupied` is less than 1.
   * `y_offset`: The distance by which the entire tuplet should be offset, to avoid (for instance) an articulation.
 (Use negative values to raise the tuplet, positive values to lower it.)